An Honest Review of Opendoor

 Their massive marketing plan speaks to being inclusive and competitive.
 However, my suspicion was confirmed that their target market is sellers in need or unaware of the accurate market value of their home.

 Thanks to the likes of Zillow consumers are misled about the true value of their home and companies like Opendoor can then build in a hefty profit margin when they make the homeowner an offer.

 Sellers who spend a good deal of time and income maintaining their home and purchased with the intention of building equity should not find much appeal in Opendoor’s business model.

 The convenience factor they advertise comes at too high a cost.
 Are you willing to give up between 17 and 25-percent of the true market value of your home?
 On a $300,000 home that would be giving up between $51,000 to $75000 of your home equity.
 Most people will deal with the inconvenience of showings for a month or two before walking away from that much money.
 For many that is a significant portion, if not an entire, annual income.

 Do Your Homework

-In case you are a seller considering Opendoor just for the convenience factor, my advice is to contact a local appraiser and obtain a Pre-Listing Appraisal.
+In case you are a seller considering the ibuyer Opendoor just for the convenience factor, my advice is to contact a local appraiser and obtain a Pre-Listing Appraisal.
 This will inform you about the marketing time for your neighborhood and the true market value of your home.
 Then you can make an informed decision.